sashaDoubov/Space-Invaders-Emulator/README.md

 ========================================================================
-Space Invaders-Emulator Project Overview
+Space Invaders Emulator
 ========================================================================

 This project emulates the Intel 8080 processor and uses SDL2 graphics, to play Space Invaders with the original ROM files!

-Obtain your own invaders.h,invaders.g,invaders.e,invaders.f and paste them in the ROM files folder
+Obtain your own ROM files and paste them into the ROM folder.

 // Due to the gray legal area in which emulators reside in